cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 }
 ```

 Anything within this channel end interface except the identifiers (counterparty port ID and channel ID) can be changed — such as the version, connection hops, and channel ordering.
 For example, the fee middleware can be added to an application module by updating the version string [shown here](https://github.com/cosmos/ibc-go/blob/995b647381b909e9d6065d6c21004f18fab37f55/modules/apps/29-fee/types/metadata.pb.go#L28).

-There a few caveats for the changes in the channel end fields:

-1. Connection hops can change in a channel upgrade, however both sides must still be each other's counterparty.
+However, although connection hops can change in a channel upgrade, both sides must still be each other's counterparty.
-2. The channel ordering can only be upgraded if the new ordering is a subset of its previous one.
-This means that a channel can be upgraded from an ordered to an unordered channel but not the other way around.

 On a high level, successful handshake process for channel upgrades works as follows:

-1. The chain initiating the upgrade process (chain A) sets its channel state from `OPEN` to `INITUPGRADE` via the `ChanUpgradeInit` function.
+1. The chain initiating the upgrade process (chain A) submits the `ChanUpgradeInit` function.
-2. Subsequently, the counterparty (chain B) changes its channel end from `OPEN` to `TRYUPGRADE` with `ChanUpgradeTry`.
+2. Subsequently, the counterparty (chain B) changes its channel end from `OPEN` to `FLUSHING` with `ChanUpgradeTry`.
-3. Upon successful completion of the previous step, chain A sets its channel state to `OPEN` with `ChanUpgradeAck`.
+3. Upon successful completion of the previous step, chain A sets its channel state from `OPEN` to `FLUSHING` or `FLUSHCOMPLETE` with `ChanUpgradeAck` depending on the packet flushing status
-4. Finally, chain B sets its channel state to `OPEN` with `ChanUpgradeConfirm`.
+4. Finally, chain B sets its channel state to `FLUSHCOMPLETE` when its packet flush is finished, and then `OPEN` with `ChanUpgradeConfirm`.

 Each handshake step will be documented below in greater detail.